Tags

 Equally impressed Reig wanted to get something down on tape as quickly as possible and rather than send him up the Eastern Seaboard to New Jersey to do a proper session in Savoy’s studios he instead took him into a local radio station that had the facilities to record and cut him doing some songs, both sides of his debut single among them.

 Now the reasons for this could be logistical.
 You want to be able to see if what had sounded so good on stage would translate on wax.
-Perhaps he even wanted to use Williams’s band on the tracks if he got down there soon enough (though it’s credited to Howard Callender, a horn player who was also singer Lil Green’s husband at one point, so maybe Reig – who knew everybody in music – found that Callender was touring in Atlanta and pulled him in to accompany the singer… who knows?).
-But then again Reig also might not have wanted to pay to have this kid travel up to New Jersey for a session there knowing that Herman Lubinsky, Savoy’s cheapskate owner, probably wasn’t even going to pick up Reig’s travel expenses let alone an underage cross-dressing artist, so why not save some money?
+He also might not have wanted to go to New Jersey for a session knowing that Herman Lubinsky, Savoy’s cheapskate owner, probably wasn’t even going to pick up Reig’s travel expenses let alone a cross-dressing singer, so why not save some money?

 Then again it was all too common back in this time for producers to tell an artist they were cutting them to “see how they sound” and then use the so-called practice session as a release to avoid paying them altogether.
 I tend to doubt that in this case because the band is too well rehearsed and the fidelity is really good, so it sounds like this was a full blown professional session, but you never know.

 But that all leads to the reasons for why Blues For My Baby bears such a strong resemblance to You Satisfy.
-Namely, how many original compositions would you expect a seventeen year old rookie to bring with him to the table for his first recording session that was cut only days, if not mere hours, after meeting the producer?
+Namely, how many original compositions would you expect an inexperienced kid to bring with him to the table for his first recording session that was cut only days, if not mere hours, after meeting the producer?

 So they basically re-worked the one good melodic idea he came there with to make a second song out of the same basic formula.
 That means there’s hardly the potential for much diversity, something we take particular interest in when assessing an artist’s work especially when looking at two sides of the same release, but in this case due to the circumstances involved it can be excused to a degree.

-That said if one side IS better, that needs to be made clear and so that’s the side we chose to introduce Wright with on these pages.
-But while Blues For My Baby may in fact be the lesser of the two sides artistically, with so many of the same components it’s still got more than enough going for it to be well worth the time.
+But while this may in fact be the lesser of the two sides artistically, with so many of the same components it’s still got more than enough going for it to be well worth the time.

 Both Night And Day